In this guide:

 Best first microscope for toddlers

 Kids are never too young to learn, and this microscope set designed with the youngest of children in-mind.
-It is designed with bright blue, yellow, and orange accents.
+The GeoSafari Jr (check price on Amazon) is designed with bright blue, yellow, and orange accents.
 Visually appealing and pint-sized, it’s also packed with quality.
 It is recommended for kids 3 years and older, uses 3 AAA batteries, is easy-to-use, and loaded with all the features your toddler needs.

 What we love: